Karan-anchor/HR-Analytics-Attrition/README.md

 🔍 Project Overview

 This project focuses on analyzing employee attrition patterns using HR data.
-The dashboard helps HR teams and management identify key factors influencing employee turnover such as job role, salary slab, age group, education field, and department.
+The dashboard helps HR teams and management identify key factors influencing employee turnover, such as job role, salary slab, age group, education field, and department.

-The analysis is visualized using Power BI to deliver clear, actionable insights for decision-making.
+The analysis is visualized using Power BI to deliver clear, actionable insights for better decision-making.

-🎯 Objectives
+🎯 Project Objectives

-Analyze overall employee attrition rate
+Analyze the overall employee attrition rate

 Identify departments and job roles with high attrition

-Understand attrition trends by age, salary, and education
+Understand attrition trends based on age, salary, and education

-Support HR strategy and retention planning through data-driven insights
+Support HR strategy and retention planning using data-driven insights

 🛠 Tools & Technologies Used